lukelast/ktp-login-react/README.md

 ### 3. Set Up Routes

-Use `getAuthConfig()` to access the route configuration and avoid duplicating path strings:
+Use `getAuthConfig()` inside your component to access the route configuration and avoid duplicating path strings:

 ```tsx
 // src/routes.tsx